krlmlr-archive/r-travis-old/README.md

 R-travis
 ========

-Two tiny scripts that faciliate testing R packages with Travis CI.
+A script that faciliates testing R packages with Travis CI.
-To test each commit and pull request against stable *and* development versions of R:
+To test each commit and pull request:

 - add the following [`.travis.yml`](https://github.com/krlmlr/R-travis/blob/master/misc/.travis.yml)